Princedg5678/chess/notes.md

 then make if statements for all pieces.

 be sure to add equals and hashcode for all four classes with the Generate option.

+Possibly write functions for checking things such as "IsOnBoard"